Steven is a baseball fan who enjoys speculating about rules changes to the game.

 Pitchers will pitch from behind a pitching screen of a limited width/height, set far enough in front of the mound to allow for a full pitching delivery.
 The screen will be in play.

 This admittedly is about nothing more than pitcher safety.
 However rare it is that a pitcher gets hit with a potentially deadly line drive off a hitter's bat, this league will not take any chances.
 Pitchers will be required to pitch from behind a screen.

 Of course, pitching at full effort is different from the lobs thrown during batting practice (when a screen is typically employed).
-Thus teams will place the screen a couple extra feet forward, however far is required for a pitching player to execute a full windup delivery and comfortably deliver an unobstructed pitch to home plate.
-Obviously you can't place the screen too far forward, or it will unfairly obstruct any batted ball from entering play.
+Thus teams will place the screen a couple of extra feet forward, however far is required for a pitching player to execute a full windup delivery and comfortably deliver an unobstructed pitch to home plate.
+Obviously, you can't place the screen too far forward, or it will unfairly obstruct any batted ball from entering play.

 ... and as mentioned, the screen will be in play!
 Screens can be engineered to be easily tipped to the ground as needed, e.g. for catcher throws on an attempted steal of 2nd base.